eggsampler/acme/README.md

 ## Tests

-The tests are designed to be run against a local instance of [boulder](https://github.com/letsencrypt/boulder) running the `config-next` configuration.
+The tests are designed to be run against a local instance of [boulder](https://github.com/letsencrypt/boulder) running the `config-next` configuration along with the FAKE_DNS variable set.